Articles in Category: Windows User Interface

 Starting up Windows is incredibly complex.
 While you may not be able run a completion sound, you might be able to add one near the end.

-In most cases it’s Windows, not the application, that handles whether or not something is pasted in from the clipboard, or being typed in.
-The program that’s receiving the data usually doesn’t know or care.
+In most cases, it’s Windows, not the application, that handles whether or not something is pasted in from the clipboard or is typed in.
+The program receiving the data usually doesn’t know or care.

 Depending on how you look at your disk, the amount of space used can appear quite different.
 We’ll look at some of the possible reasons.